phpdev-uk/configuration-management-ansible/workshop/notes.md

 prompt you for this information when you run the playbook.

-To run a playbook, use the `ansible-playbook` command with the name of the playbook as an argument (this must be run in the same directory as `ansible.cfg` otherwise Ansible will not pick up the settings in that file):
+To run a playbook, use the `ansible-playbook` command with the name of the playbook as an argument.
+This must be run in the same directory as `ansible.cfg` otherwise Ansible will not pick up the settings in that file:

 ```
 ansible-playbook security.yml